PraiseEnweriku1/PraiseEnweriku1.github.io/pages/about-me.md

   bio: |
     I’m currently a Senior studying Cloud Computing at Morgan State University in Baltimore, Maryland.
 I expect to graduate in 2025.

-    My work explores the intersection of hardware and intelligence—how wearable devices and embedded systems can help people better understand their health and environment.
+    My work explores smart water contamination detection using AI model

-    When I’m not working on research, I enjoy mentoring younger students, playing jazz trumpet, and tinkering with Raspberry Pi projects in my free time.
+    When I’m not working on research, I enjoy playing drums, and the piano.
+I also love to go to the gym because I can just put on my headphones and be in my own head space for about 2 hrs which is therapeutic for me!

   hobbies:
-    - icon: 🎺
+    - icon: 🥁
-      title: Playing Guitar
+      title: Playing Drums
-      description: I’ve been playing trumpet since middle school and love improvising to Coltrane and Miles Davis tracks.
+      description: I’ve been playing drums since middle school, I'm self taught and alo play by ear.
-    - icon: 🤖
+    - icon: 💪🏾
-      title: Raspberry Pi Projects
+      title: Gym
-      description: I enjoy building mini smart devices—like home sensors and wearables—using Raspberry Pi.
+      description: I developed a passion for working out in my freshman year of college when i struggled with body dysmorphia.
+But it later soon developed into love for the art.
     - icon: 🕹️
-      title: Retro Gaming
+      title: Gaming
-      description: I love modding old consoles and diving into pixel art games on emulators.
+      description: I recently started playing the soccer video game "FIFA".

   gallery:
     - image: /assets/images/me-guitar.png